 While you may hear people say they are PCSing to Washington D.C. for an assignment at the Pentagon, this unique building is actually located across the Potomac River in Arlington, Virginia.
 You’ve seen large bases and posts but when you park at the Pentagon, it gets tricky remembering your parking space among the 67 acres of parking lots, which accommodate over 8,700 vehicles.

-Joint Base Andrews in Prince George’s County, Maryland
+Prince George’s County, Maryland – Joint Base Andrews

 For those planning on moving to DC, where to live becomes the question.
 A big consideration is commute times and the cost of housing.
 Housing takes many forms in the National Capital Region.
-Single family homes, townhouses, condos and apartments can be found in both urban and rural settings a short distance from downtown.
+Single-family homes, townhouses, condos, and apartments can be found in both urban and rural settings a short distance from downtown.
 You can visit PCSgrades.com to see reviews of local neighborhoods from other military families stationed there, plus recommendations on schools, moving companies, and more!

 NOVA (Northern Virginia)